 - Goal: Boost Engagement → Watch Likes, Comments, and Shares.

 Look for Patterns, Not Just One Post: Don't stress over a single post that flopped.
 Instead, look at trends over the last month.
 Are videos getting more engagement than photos?
 Do posts at 7 PM get more comments than posts at 2 PM?
 Patterns are your guide.
+Check out our data-backed guide on the best times to post on social media.

 Your First 30-Minute Analytics Review